 The beauty is you can write a guest post about anything and there are hundreds of sites out there!

-I’d suggest identifying what your strengths are then do some research on blogs you want to write a guest post on.
+I’d suggest identifying what your strengths are then doing some research on blogs you want to write a guest post on.

 For example, since I specialize in marketing tips, I like to submit guest posts on this topic since that is my strength.

-Pro Tip: Use the following search operators in Google to help you find sites who accept guest posts:
+Pro Tip: Use the following search operators in Google to help you find sites that accept guest posts: